secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 {: #overview .gitlab-purple}
 <!-- DO NOT CHANGE ANCHOR -->

 The purpose of this handbook page is to align our marketing team on a single FY22 marketing plan.
-This page and the FY22 plan are intended to be an ongoing work in progress, contributed to by the entire teams throughout FY22 to foster collaboration and focus.
+This page and the FY22 plan are intended to be an ongoing work-in-progress, contributed to by the entire team throughout FY22 to foster collaboration and focus.

 Everyone can contribute.
-See something you'd like to discuss/change?
+See something you'd like to discuss or iterate on?
 Start an MR and tag @jgragnola and @lblanchard to assist with merging!

 ### Goal of FY22 Marketing Plan:
 {: #goal}